oopsmonk/documentation/chronicle/1.1/tutorials/run-a-permanode.md

     Note: Non-system keyspaces don't have the same replication settings, effective ownership information is meaningless
     ```

-4. Make a note of your Scylla node's internal IP address, you'll need this to connect Chronicle to your Scylla node
+4. Make a note of your Scylla node's address, you'll need this to connect Chronicle to your Scylla node

-    In the example above, the internal IP address is 172.17.0.2.
+    In the example above, the address is 172.17.0.2.

 :::info:
 Running Scylla in a Docker container is recommended only testing purposes.